 Monument Loop Hike

 This difficult 1.5 mile walk includes a 250 foot climb.
 From the alternate start (see map) the total length of the loop walk is 1.25 miles.

 From the mill site, take the trail marked "Marshall Monument."
 After crossing the highway, you will pass a large bedrock outcrop behind the picnic area where Nisenan Indian women ground acorns for food.
 Look for mortar holes in the rock.

 The trail head is behind the restroom building in the picnic area.
-The trail climbs for about a half made through forest and chaparral.
+The trail climbs for about a half mile through forest and chaparral.
 Please stay on the trail.
 At the top is James Marshall's Monument, built over the discoverer's grave in 1889.

 The return hike brings you down the one-way road (or a short steep trail) past Marshall's Cabin to Church Street.
 St. John's Church and Emmanuel Church were built in the 1850s and are now historic structures protected by the state park.

 On your way down High Street you will pass the Noteware-Thomas House, a restored residence that is sometimes open for tours.
 The stone ruins of the old El Dorado County Jail can be seen on Back Street as you return to the Visitor Center.